Strength Training and Osteoporosis

 The damage to quality of life.

-Remember, this is all preventable and doesn't have to happen to you!
+This is preventable and it doesn't have to happen to you.

 Yes.
 Simple lifestyle changes will greatly reduce your chance of getting to.